a2rocket/testing/test_cases.md

 ## Revoke a delegation address from The Memes by 6529 collection using a wallet that has sub-delegation rights

 ### Description: In this group of test cases a wallet calls the revokeDelegationAddressUsingSubdelegation(...) function to revoke a delegation address on behalf of a Delegator that granted him/her sub-delegation rights.
-Firstly, execute Test Case ID 1.
-Secondly, please make sure that you executed Test Case ID 4 and then make sure that the address 0xdD870fA1b7C4700F2BD7f44238821C26f7392148 is selected as an Account on remix.

 ### Test Case ID: 9